SMI/SmiServices/docs/applications/dicom-directory-processor.md

 -   [pacs](src/applications/Applications.DicomDirectoryProcessor/Execution/DirectoryFinders/PacsDirectoryFinder.cs).
 Performs a scan which assumes files are located inside a particular directory structure.
 The `PACS` directory structure is of the form `<any root>/YYYY/MM/DD/ACC/<dicom>`. `ACC` represents accession directories.
 Note that this scan mode does not actually assert that there are any files inside the accession directories.
 -   [list](src/applications/Applications.DicomDirectoryProcessor/Execution/DirectoryFinders/AccessionDirectoryLister.cs).
 Receives a file containing a list of accession directory paths.
 The accession directory path structure is expected to be of the form `<any root>/YYYY/MM/DD/ACC/`.
 The existence of the directory and whether it contains DICOM files is checked.
 -   [zips](/src/applications/Applications.DicomDirectoryProcessor/ZipDicomDirectoryFinder.cs).
 Performs a scan for ZIP files (or DICOM files) in the specified directory.

+## YAML Configuration

+Uses the `ProcessDirectoryOptions` config key.

+Produces messages using the `AccessionDirectoryProducerOptions`.